elavoie/pando-handbook/oopsla-2017/README.md

     cd pando-handbook/oopsla-2017
     npm install

-## Connect to multiple nodes simultaneously
+## Connect to Multiple Nodes Simultaneously

 For testing your setup, connect to 3 nodes.
 One of them will become the Pando client, and the two others will become volunteers.
 You may reuse the previous connection to the Grid5000 access node for the Pando client by skipping the unnecessary steps.